 Make them peanut-free:

-You can substitute sunflower seed butter for the peanut butter and make these monster cookies nut-free and great to take to gatherings or school parties!
+You can substitute sunflower seed butter for peanut butter, and make these monster cookies nut-free and great to take to gatherings or school parties!

 How to Make Monster Cookies

-Preheat your oven to 350ºF and line a baking sheet with parchment paper or a silicone baking mat (Silpat).
+- Prepare: Preheat your oven to 350ºF, and line a baking sheet with parchment paper or a silicone baking mat (Silpat).

-In the bowl of a stand mixer fitted with the paddle attachment, cream the butter, sugar, and peanut butter until the mixture is fluffy, which should take about 3 to 4 minutes.
-Add the egg and vanilla and continue to mix, scraping down the sides of the bowl as needed.
+- Mix the wet ingredients: In the bowl of a stand mixer fitted with the paddle attachment, cream the butter, sugar, and peanut butter until the mixture is fluffy, which should take about 3 to 4 minutes.
+Add the egg and vanilla, and continue to mix, scraping down the sides of the bowl as needed.

-In another mixing bowl, whisk together the baking soda, flour, and salt.
-Set the mixer speed to low and slowly add the dry ingredients to the wet ingredients and mix until just combined.
+- Finish the dough: In another mixing bowl, whisk together the baking soda, flour, and salt.
+Set the mixer speed to low, and slowly add the dry ingredients to the wet ingredients, mixing until just combined.
 Fold in the oats, M&Ms, and chocolate chips.

-Spoon 2 tablespoon portions of dough onto the prepared baking sheet (or use a large cookie scoop), with 2 inches of space between them.
-Bake for 11 to 13 minutes or until the edges are golden brown, then gently press down on the top of each cookie with the back of a spoon to flatten.
-Cool on the baking sheet for 10 minutes, then transfer the cookies to a wire rack to finish cooling.
+- Bake: Spoon 2 tablespoon portions of dough onto the prepared baking sheet (or use a large cookie scoop), with 2 inches of space between them.
+Bake for 11 to 13 minutes or until the edges are golden brown.
+Then, gently press down on the top of each cookie with the back of a spoon to flatten.
+Cool on the baking sheet for 10 minutes before transferring the cookies to a wire rack to finish cooling completely.

-You can set aside a few M&Ms and chocolate chips, then gently press them into the tops of the cookies after they’re done baking.
-This is optional, but it’s the secret to making your cookies look like they came from a bakery—it lets you make sure each cookie has the perfect amount of M&M candies and chocolate chips on top!
+To make bakery-worthy Monster Cookies, set aside a few M&Ms and chocolate chips, and gently press them into the tops of the cookies as soon as they’re finished baking.
+This is optional but highly recommended as it ensures you get the perfect amount of M&Ms and chocolate chips in every bite!

 How to Store Monster Cookies